-Then and Now: 30 legendary Tempe music venues
+Then and Now: Photos of Tempe's iconic music venues

 3129 S. Mill Ave., Tempe

-Currently still operating Nestled in Tempe’s Huntington Square Shopping Center near Southern and Mill avenues, Time Out Lounge has offered the quintessential comforts of a neighborhood bar — including darts, billiards and booze — since 1982.
+Nestled in Tempe’s Huntington Square Shopping Center near Southern and Mill avenues, Time Out Lounge has offered the quintessential comforts of a neighborhood bar — including darts, billiards and booze — since 1982.
 Current owners Laura Kelly-Phillips and husband Ed, who purchased the spot in 1988, kept the place relatively the same over the decades, including its laidback vibe.
-After a 2007 statewide public smoking ban snuffed out lighting up in bars, Kelly-Phillips began booking rock, punk and metal shows, as well as occasion DJ nights and acoustic sessions.
+After a 2007 statewide public smoking ban snuffed out lighting up in bars, Kelly-Phillips began booking rock, punk and metal shows, as well as occasional DJ nights and acoustic sessions.
 Since then, Time Out Lounge has evolved into a cherished spot for local musicians and their fans, hopefully poised to maintain its popularity for decades to come.

-Currently still operating Back in the '90s, Hayden Square in downtown Tempe boasted a small nexus of venues sharing a symbiotic relationship and groove with the Mill Avenue scene.
-Situated around a Fourth Street cul-de-sac, its cluster of now-defunct bars was a stomping grounds for musicians, including Balboa Cafe, Chuy’s, and Edcels Attic.
+Back in the ’90s, Hayden Square in downtown Tempe boasted a small nexus of venues sharing a symbiotic relationship and groove with the Mill Avenue scene.
+Situated around a Fourth Street cul-de-sac, its cluster of now-defunct bars was a stomping ground for musicians, including Balboa Cafe, Chuy’s and Edcels Attic.

 At the center of Hayden Square was a modest outdoor amphitheater.
 Performances were common throughout the 1990s by alternative bands (Soul Asylum, Garbage, They Might Be Giants) and hard rock acts (Stabbing Westward, Deftones).
 Phish also put on a memorable gig in 1994 attended by thousands.

-Note: Editor’s note: This article was previously published in 2015, 2020 and 2023 and has been updated.
-New Times thanks the Tempe History Museum and Bruce Liddil for the use of their photos.